-From the beginning of January 2017 through March 2020, we recognized CHF 1.2 million as other income primarily relating to grants from The Michael J. Fox Foundation for Parkinson's Research, or MJFF, relating to certain clinical activities related to dipraglurant development in Parkinson's disease levodopa-induced dyskinesia, or PDLID, and TrKB PAM discovery activities.
+From the beginning of January 2017 through September 2020, we recognized CHF 1.4 million as other income including CHF 1.2 million relating to grants from The Michael J. Fox Foundation for Parkinson's Research, or MJFF, relating to certain clinical activities related to dipraglurant development in Parkinson's disease levodopa-induced dyskinesia, or PD LID, and TrKB PAM discovery activities.
+In 2019 we received a grant from Eurostars/Innossuisse for the project named "Disarm Fear" linked to discovery activities whose CHF 0.2 million has been recognized as income from the inception.